Delhi Cantonment: Demographics

 At the 2001 India census Delhi Cantt. had a population of 124,452.
 Males constituted 61% of the population and females 39%.
 Delhi Cantt. has an average literacy rate of 77%, higher than the national average of 74%: male literacy is 83% and, female literacy is 68%.
 In Delhi Cantt., 12% of the population is under 6 years of age.

 At the 2011 India census Delhi Cantt. had a population of 116,352.
 Males constituted ≈58% (67,703) of the population and females constituted ≈42% (48,649).
 Delhi Cantt. has an average literacy rate of 91.11%, higher than the national average of 79.9%: male literacy is 94.54% and, female literacy is 86.26%.
 In Delhi Cantt., 11.36% of the population is under 6 years of age.

 Other

 Brar Square crematorium is located in Delhi Cantonment.

 Transport

-Delhi Cantonment is connected by road, railway and air.
-Indira Gandhi International Airport is about 5 kilometres from Delhi Cantonment.
-Its nearest metro stations are Delhi Cantt on the Pink Line, Sadar Bazaar Cantt and Shankar Vihar on the Magenta Line and Dhaula Kuan on the Airport Express.
+Delhi Cantonment is well connected by road, rail, and air.
+Indira Gandhi International Airport is about 5 km from Delhi Cantonment.
+Its nearest metro stations are Delhi Cantt and Sadar Bazaar Cantt on the Pink Line, Shankar Vihar on the Magenta Line, and Dhaula Kuan on the Airport Express Line.
 Delhi Cantonment has a railway station.
 Almost all the trains plying from Delhi towards Rajasthan or Gujarat have either a stop here or originates from this station itself.

 It is easily accessible by road and local bus to the residents of nearby residential neighbourhoods such as Aerocity, Dhaula Kuan, DU South Campus, Chanakyapuri, Moti Bagh, Vasant Vihar, Vasant Kunj, Palam, Dabri, Dwarka, Tilak Nagar, Hari Nagar, Mayapuri, Sagarpur, Naraina, Inderpuri and Janakpuri.